JMY97/JavaJam/README.md

 # JavaJam
--Coffee Store webpage designed using HTML and CSS.
+-Coffee Store website designed using HTML and CSS.